keycloak/katacoda-scenarios/keycloak/secure-application/intro.md

 Secure an application, getting redirect to the logi screen and call a secured service.

-In this scenario, you will learn  :
+In this scenario, you will learn how to:
-* How to configure a Web Application.
+* Configure a web application.
-* How to log in to your application.
+* Log in to your application.
 * Have your application make a secure request to a secured service.